Keep reading to see how you can make the Blue Yeti sound better with just a few simple tips!

 So if you’re reading this blog post, I’m assuming you have already bought a Blue Yeti and are looking to make it sound better.

-But just in case you don’t know, the Blue Yeti is a microphone that is perfect for podcasting! 🤩
+But just in case you don’t know, the Blue Yeti is a podcast microphone that is perfect for recording your voice! 🤩

 It comes in three great colors that will have you looking amazing behind the mic!

 It’s a USB mic, which means that it can plug straight into your computer, making it super easy to use. 💻

 However, if you’re finding that your recordings are a bit quiet or muffled with your Blue Yeti, the chances are it’s not broken, it’s just not being used correctly…